Zimbra-Community/pgp-zimlet/README.md

 - Linux: Google Chrome, Chromium, Firefox, Iceweasel
 - OSX: Google Chrome, (Safari is untested as of the 2.x release see https://github.com/Zimbra-Community/pgp-zimlet/issues/207)

-This Zimlet ONLY WORKS with Zimbra version 8.5 and above.
+This Zimlet ONLY WORKS with Zimbra version 8.6 and above and is tested on 8.7.

 This Zimlet is not available for use in Zimbra Desktop.